 Resin Infusion

-In 1999, Horizon became the first authorized yacht builder in Asia to utilize SCRIMP (Seemann’s Composites Resin Infusion Molding Process), a construction method developed by the U.S. Navy as a means to increase a vessel's strength and durability without adding weight or affecting performance.
-In 2004, Horizon developed an improved 3D resin infusion technology that transforms the original 2D resin flow on surfaces to 3D flow, which climbs up and down internal stiffeners, enabling the build of far larger structures than previously possible.
-In the past, the stiffeners could only be constructed through hand lamination, which meant increased weight and less structural integrity.
-By utilizing the infusion technology, the resin can flow in all directions instead of only in a planar direction, and the stiffeners can be integrated with the yacht during the infusion, making the yacht both stronger and lighter.
-Horizon broke the world record in 2005 with a 130ft (40m) hull and stiffeners infused in one shot, and, to date, Horizon has successfully produced five 130ft-plus (40M) hulls utilizing this improved 3D infusion technology.
+In 1999, Horizon became the first authorized yacht builder in Asia to utilize SCRIMP (Seemann’s Composites Resin Infusion Molding Process), a construction method developed by the U.S. Navy as a means to increase a vessel’s strength and durability without adding weight or affecting performance.
+Horizon broke the world record in 2005 with a 130ft (40M) hull and stiffeners infused in one shot.

-In 2009, Horizon was certified by EADS (The European Aeronautic Defence and Space Company N.V, now the Airbus Group) through SAERTEX.
-The Group also received authorization to implement another advanced process technology called VAP (Vacuum Assisted Process).
-VAP is a breakthrough technology originally developed for aircraft manufacturing that can now also be applied to yacht construction.
-Without sacrificing the benefits of SCRIMP, VAP can more uniformly distribute resin and guarantee less air trapped within the composite.
+Horizon was certified by EADS (The European Aeronautic Defence and Space Company N.V, now the Airbus Group) through SAERTEX in 2009 and also received authorization to implement another advanced process called VAP (Vacuum Assisted Process).
+A breakthrough technology originally developed for aircraft manufacturing, VAP more uniformly distributes resin and guarantees less air trapped within the composite.

-In 2016, Atech successfully developed and patented an enhanced HYVER resin to be implemented with the infusion process that reduces potential print-through issues with FRP materials.
-Successfully utilized in the production of small-scale components, Atech has since further developed the HYVER resin application for the construction of large-scale components for Horizon yachts.
+In 2016, Atech developed and patented an enhanced HYVER resin that reduces potential print-through issues with FRP materials.
+Successfully utilized in the production of small-scale components, Atech has since further developed the HYVER resin application for the construction of large-scale components.

-In 2020, Atech further refined its 3D infusion capabilities by introducing and patenting 6D vacuum infusion technology.
+Atech further refined its 3D infusion capabilities by introducing and patenting 6D vacuum infusion technology in 2020.
 This process infuses a yacht hull in a single shot but takes it a step further to include both the 3D macro structure of the longitudinal girders and transverse frame and the 3D micro structure glass fabric cloth.
-This guarantees more efficient and even resin distribution throughout the lamination, thus ensuring a consistency of quality and allowing for the single-process construction of hulls over 140 feet.

 1. Reduces the emission of VOCs (Volatile Organic Compounds) to nearly zero